aurora-is-near/doc.aurora.dev/docs/aurora-cloud/mobile-wallet/promo-widget.md

 ![ap_widget_qr](/img/ap_widget_qr.png)

-You download the code for the widget and find the instructions here: https://pass.auroracloud.dev/ For your convenience, we will also place the instructions below.
+You download the code for the widget and find the instructions [here](https://pass.auroracloud.dev/).
+For your convenience, we will also place the instructions below.

 ## Quick integration guide

-1. Load the script from https://pass.auroracloud.dev/promo.js
+1. Load a script from this [link](https://pass.auroracloud.dev/promo.js).
 2. When the script is ready, it adds a function to the window called `openPromo`.
 3. To open the widget, call `window.openPromo` and pass the `onComplete` function as a parameter `window.openPromo({ onComplete: function })`
 4. You can also check if the function is available before calling it `window.openPromo ? window.openPromo({ onComplete: function }) : function()`